Long-Beach-Nonprofit-Guide/docs/docs/file-for-501c3-status-with-irs.md

 1. **Wait for a determination**: After the application has been submitted, the organization must wait for the IRS to review the application and make a determination on its 501c3 status.
 The IRS aims to process Form 1023-EZ applications within 2-4 weeks, while Form 1023 applications can take 3-6 months or longer to process.
 Once the organization has been granted 501c3 status, it will receive a determination letter from the IRS confirming its tax-exempt status.

+## Outcomes

+501c3 status granted by the IRS.
+The organization is now eligible to receive tax-deductible donations and apply for grants from foundations and government agencies.

 ## Cost

 | Item                           | Cost     |